 Faroe Islands Campsites

 *The price is listed per caravan, adult, or child.
-Please see the link below for additional pricing information.
+Please see the link below for additional pricing information and booking online.

 >> To see additional information about the campsites in the Faroe Islands, click here.

 Camping is available year-round in the Faroe Islands, although depending on your experience, you may want to consider camping in the warmer months of the year.

 Winter in the Faroe Islands is not as extreme as those in countries like Norway, with Atlantic winds having a warming effect on the islands.
 In addition, if you have solar panels installed on your campervan, they may not be too useful during the winter months.

 However, winters are still cold with short daylight and the occasional snowfall.
 The weather during the period tends to be more unpredictable and storms batter the islands which can make for a more hair-raising camping experience.

 From spring to autumn, the weather warms up and the days become longer.
 This is the most popular time for people to visit the Faroe Islands and campsites will quickly fill up.

 Weather-wise, the islands are temperate and you won’t experience baking hot days often, but the weather is temperamental and within minutes, the wind can pick up and a sunny day can turn into a windy rainy one.